Architecture of Madagascar: Plant-based construction

-For much of the length of the eastern coast of Madagascar bordering the Indian Ocean, architecture is highly uniform: nearly all traditional homes in this region are built on low stilts and are roofed with thatch made of the fronds of the traveler's palm (ravinala madagascariensis).
+For much of the length of the eastern coast of Madagascar bordering the Indian Ocean, architecture is highly uniform: nearly all traditional homes in this region are built on low stilts and are roofed with thatch made of the fronds of the traveler's palm (Ravenala madagascariensis).
 The stilts, floor and walls are commonly made of the trunk of this same plant, typically after pounding it flat to make wide planks (for floors and roofing) or narrow strips (for walls).
 These strips are affixed vertically to the frame; the raffia plant is often used in the same way, in place of the traveler's palm, in the north.
-When bamboo is used in place of ravinala, the long pounded sheets are often woven together to create walls with a checker-like pattern.
+When bamboo is used in place of traveler's palm, the long pounded sheets are often woven together to create walls with a checker-like pattern.

 These traditional homes have no chimney.
 Their floor is covered in a woven mat with stones heaped in one corner where wood fires can be burnt to cook food; the smoke that accumulates blackens the ceiling and interior walls over time.
 The doorways of these homes were traditionally left open or could be shut by a woven screen held closed with a leather strap; today the entryway is frequently hung with a fabric curtain.
 Variations on this basic template can be found in all coastal regions using locally available material.
 The largest of the traditional coastal houses are found in the southeast among the Antemoro, Tanala and Antefasy peoples, where homes can reach 18' long, 9' wide and 15' high.
 Elsewhere along the coast homes are much smaller, averaging 10' long, 8' wide and 9' high.